JeredSpears/inflation-feed/README.md

 ./setup.sh --all
 ```

-3. Check your docker to confirm everything is running
+3. Check your docker to confirm everything is running (I like to check docker desktop ui)
 ```bash
 docker ps
 ```